pgeu/pgeu-system/docs/confreg/super_conference.md

 but it does include the invoices that sponsors will get if they for example buy extra vouchers.

+Signing provider
+:   The provider to use for digital signatures of sponsorship contrats.
+Leave empty to use manual contracts only.

+Contract sender name
+:   The name to use as the sender of digital contracts

+Contract sender email
+:   The email address to use as the sender of digital contracts

+Contract expiry time
+:   Number of days before a contract expires with the signing provider, if the provider supports it.

+Manual contracts
+:   Allow manual contract signing by downloading and signing a PDF.
+This must be enabled if there is no digital signature provider.
+If there is a digital signature provider, turning on manual contracts as well allows the sponsors to choose how they want to sign the contracts.

+Automated contract workflow
+:   Enable automatic workflow for digital signatures.
+This means that once a contract is signed, the sponsorship is automatically enabled and an invoice is created and sent.
+If disabled, that step has to be done manually.

 Allowed web origins for API calls
 :  A list of allowed web origins for making [API calls](regprovider).
 This will be used both for validating a redirect URL and for